Rangpur Town Hall: Cultural impact

 Rangpur is called the city of joy (Rang means joy, Pur means City).
 Historically, Rangpur is one of the oldest cities of Bengal.
-The traditional inclination towards cultural prosperity helped Rangpur, to grow at its own fashoion and in it, this campus played a pivotal role.
+The traditional inclination towards cultural prosperity helped Rangpur, to grow at its own fashion and in it, this campus played a pivotal role.
 Now it is the hub of Rangpur's cultural activities.
 In every national day or cultural days like Pahela Baishakh, cultural programmes are organized at a huge level by both government and non-government organizations.
 In these days, the whole campus becomes hub of city's celebration.
 This is also one of the reservoirs of regional Rangpuri language and culture and the regional Bhawaiya music of North Bengal.
 Here, almost in every week there is at least one cultural programme or discussion is found organized by different cultural groups of the city.
 This institution is associated with some of the prominent figures of Bengali culture including Asaduzzaman Noor, Tulsi Lahiri and Baby Naznin.
 Also it hosted Sarat Chandra Chattopadhyay, Dr. Muhammad Shahidullah, and Netaji Subhas Chandra Bose previously.